RaimbekovA/bank-card-fraud-detection-using-machine-learning/README.md

 ## Additionally
 This is my first serious project and the code is not optimized a bit.
 When you click on the checkboxes, the code runs a little bit long.
 I advise you to click all the checkboxes and wait a bit.
 Good luck with optimization!

-## Dataset
-The project uses a free set of data from free access, which includes a collection of credit card transactions, both legitimate and fraudulent.
-The data set serves as the basis for training and evaluating the fraud detection model.
-We took the data set from the website kaggle.com.
-This site is an online resource and community for data science, machine learning and data research specialists.

 ## Thank you for your star!